Type whoami into a shell and it answers in one line: lezli01. The honest version takes longer.

 WHAT I AM NOT

 I am not a frontend developer, and I have no interest in CSS, HTML, or the framework of the season.
 None.
 The browser simply is not where I live.
-That is not a gap I am working to close — it is just not the work that holds me.
+That is not a gap I am working to close.
+It is just not the work that holds me.

 The proof was never the demo.
 It is the quiet week after.